masaic-ai-platform/open-responses/README.md

 - 🛠️ Easily swap between models without changing your application code
 - 🚀 Leverage the full power of each provider's unique features
 - 🧩 Build with a standardized API that works across the AI ecosystem

+## 🤔 Why OpenResponses?

+### One Interface, Multiple Providers
+Stop maintaining different codebases for each LLM provider.
+With OpenResponses, implement once and access multiple models through a standardized interface.

+### Cost Optimization
+Easily switch between models to optimize for cost, performance, or features - with just a parameter change.

+### Risk Mitigation
+Eliminate vendor lock-in by having the flexibility to switch providers when needed without code changes.

+### Extended Capabilities
+Access unique features like streaming responses, function calling, and tool use with standardized implementation patterns.

 ## ✨ API Endpoints